cthoyt/language/02_terms.md

 ### Genes

-The protein-coding gene [transmembrane O-mannosyltransferase targeting cadherins 1](https://identifiers.org/hgnc:24099) can be encoded in BEL
+The protein-coding gene [TMTC1](https://identifiers.org/hgnc:24099) can be encoded in BEL like:
-like:

 ```bel
 // long form